Provision and Opportunities

 Pupils who use BSL receive weekly sessions, both in small groups and on a 1:1 basis, with the Deaf Instructor in order to develop their signing skills.
 The Deaf Instructor also has a key role in supporting BSL users within the mainstream class.

-All ARC pupils remain an integral part of their mainstream classes and are fully involved in wider learning through such things as visitors in school and educational visits to other places.
+All Resourced Provision pupils remain an integral part of their mainstream classes and are fully involved in wider learning through such things as visitors in school and educational visits to other places.

-The ARC is committed to providing all deaf pupils with opportunities and experiences which will enhance and extend their learning and develop their social and emotional well-being in order for them to become confident, successful and well- rounded individuals.
+The Resourced Provision is committed to providing all deaf pupils with opportunities and experiences which will enhance and extend their learning and develop their social and emotional well-being in order for them to become confident, successful and well- rounded individuals.

-The value and importance of role play and drama in promoting spoken language, expressive communication and confidence is recognised and actively promoted within the ARC.
+The value and importance of role play and drama in promoting spoken language, expressive communication and confidence is recognised and actively promoted within the Resourced Provision.
 As such, it is an integral part of daily lessons, particularly in English.

 We also recognise the importance of music for Deaf pupils and are lucky to have the involvement of two specialist individuals employed by an organisation called Music and the Deaf.
-Every Wednesday, a music teacher comes to work with pupils who are learning to play brass instruments.
-The pupils are taught for an hour in school and are encouraged to take their instruments home to practise.
-On Thursdays, Helen Mitchell comes to run a signing choir with the pupils.
+Every week, a music teacher comes to work with KS2 pupils who are learning to play brass instruments.
+Mrs Atkinson, a deaf adult herself, leads a signing choir where pupils learn to sign and sing a round of songs and develop their skills and appreciation of music.

 Educational visits are seen as an important extension of the both the curriculum and the wider aspects of learning in order to provide ‘real-life’ experiences for our pupils.